 When you're right-handed, it's hard to put yourself in the shoes, or rather the movements, of a left-handed person.
 The world around them is essentially adapted to right-handed people, which requires constant adaptation to their environment.
 As a student and teacher...

-The space within a character: 空 the Void in all its forms (part 1)
+The music of consciousness: 空 the Void in all its forms (part 3)